 Council indexes and adjusts Section 94 contribution rates quarterly, in accordance with publication of the Consumer Price Index (CPI) published by the Australian Bureau of Statistics (ABS).
 This occurs on 1 February, 1 May, 1 August, and 1 November each year.

 Council will confirm the fees payable upon determination of an application.
-Download a copy of the Section 94 rates - residential development by district or the latest Section 94 rates - all rates here.
+Download a copy of the Section 94 rates - residential development by district.

 The contributions for water and sewer in accordance with the Water Management Act are indexed annually on 1 July by the CPI rate supplied annually by the Independent Pricing & Regulatory Tribunal (IPART).